LucasDelfino92/morrowindsharp/setup.md

 An excellent mod manager, offering lots of quality of life conveniences that make modding an easy and quick process.
 The most popular alternative is **Wrye Mash**.
 However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is, which is why we will only use it for the features Mod Organizer 2 lacks.
 - Run the downloaded **Mod Organizer 2** executable.
 - When prompted to choose an install location, choose **C:\Games\Morrowind Mods\MO2**.
 - When installation has finished, click **Finish**.
-Mod Organizer 2 will now launch.
+Mod Organizer 2's instance manager will now launch.

 > ⚠️ It is imperative that, from this point on, you always use Mod Organizer 2 to run the game and to launch any tools you need to use.
 Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your Morrowind installation.
 Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.